satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 As stated earlier, code review systems are built for code, not for data.
 In some disciplines (such as neuroimaging) the amount of data can be large.
-Code review systems should be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT) to enable storage of such large amounts of data.
+Code review systems should be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT - xnatcentral.org) to enable storage of such large amounts of data.

 3. Acknowledge reviewers